domenipavec/django-angular-bootstrap-docker/README.md

 django-angular-bootstrap-boilerplate
 ====================================

-This is a modified version from https://github.com/iktw/django-angular-bootstrap-boilerplate, modified with newer versions, python3, less instead of sass, source maps, ...
+This is a docker version of https://github.com/iktw/django-angular-bootstrap-boilerplate, modified with newer versions, python3, less instead of sass, source maps, ...
 This is a boilerplate to quickly get started with your django project.
 The main includes of this boilerplate is Django, AngularJs and bootstrap.

 What's included?